RominaShin/Computational-Intelligence-Course-Project/README.md

 <h3 >
-  As a final project of computational course at SRU with Dr.Pazouki, we're going to develop a system based on deep learning concepts and computational evolution algorithms for predicting and optimizing use of fertilizers in Asia.
+  As a final project of computational course at SRU with Dr.Pazouki, we developed a system based on deep learning concepts and computational evolution algorithms for predicting and optimizing use of fertilizers in Asia.
 <br>
 </h3>